asutton/lingo/README.md

 # Introduction

-The `lingo` library is a set of facilities that supports the construction of compilers, interpreters, and other language related tools.
+The Lingo library is a set of facilities that supports the construction of compilers, interpreters, and other language related tools.
 In particular, this library aims to provide reasonable implementations of common facilities that can be difficult and time-consuming to construct as part of a compiler implementation.